greglobinski/gatsby-starter-base/README.md

 You can repeat the procedure with any of the branches.

-More tips for managing (marging) different branches soon.
+More tips for managing (merging) different branches soon.
 So stay tuned by following me here on github or Twitter [@greglobinski](https://twitter.com/greglobinski)

 ## Support